 Specific Niche, Specific Content

 The SaaS field is vast.
 Your product is not designed to serve every single potential SaaS customer there is.
 Once that thought sinks in, the obvious follow-up is to get to know the customers that your service does serve as thoroughly as possible.
-It will likely take the combined efforts of your sales, marketing and customer service teams, but as you develop a detailed profile, or persona, of each of your customer verticals, you’ll have a good list of their needs and the ongoing problems they expect your software to help them solve – their pain points for which they’re seeking solutions.
+It will likely take the combined efforts of your sales, saas marketing agency and customer service teams, but as you develop a detailed profile, or persona, of each of your customer verticals, you’ll have a good list of their needs and the ongoing problems they expect your software to help them solve – their pain points for which they’re seeking solutions.
 Then the challenge is simply to educate them on how your specific product is the strongest to handle their specific pains.

 The formats through which you provide this practical, immediately applicable information to solve their problems includes email marketing, blog posts, webinars, tradeshow materials, etc. Help your readers get interactive through quizzes, animated infographics and GIFs.
 When you do this well, you don’t just attract more visitors, you generate a captive audience that is genuinely interested in visiting often to understand how their headaches can be cured.
 Strategically repurposing useful content into different channels and formats attracts new prospects and helps groom them to become life-long customers.